unicode-org/message-format-wg/spec/registry.md

 of a digit size option option consistent with that implementation's practical limits.

-In most cases, the value of a digit size option will be a string that encodes the value as a decimal integer greater than or equal to zero.
+In most cases, the value of a digit size option will be a string that encodes the value as a non-negative integer.
 Implementations MAY also accept implementation-defined types as the value.
 When provided as a string, the representation of a digit size option matches the following ABNF:
 >```abnf